 - Item previews must include rendered screenshots of all template layouts.

 - You must provide a URL to a live preview demonstrating your theme’s functionality on your own server.

-- The item description must list and link to any non-standard or 3rd party fonts/scripts/assets used in your theme.
-If you include the 3rd party fonts/scripts/assets in your theme .ZIP package, ensure you have the legal rights to do so.
+- The item description must list and link to any non-standard or third-party. fonts/scripts/assets used in your theme.
+If you include the third-party fonts/scripts/assets in your theme .ZIP package, ensure you have the legal rights to do so.